turingschool/front-end-curriculum/lessons/module-1/html-accessibility.md

 - `ARIA` Accessible Rich Internet Applications
 - `Role` The function an element serves on the page
 - `State` The state of an element on a page (e.g., expanded, disabled)
-- `Property` ARIA information about an element
+- `Property` Additional information about an element or other elements its related to
 - `VoiceOver` A screen reader that is built into apple computers

 ### Learning Goals